Lennon Remembers: McCartney and Beatles associates

 Amid his complaints about the Beatles, Lennon especially targets McCartney.
 He says that after Epstein's death in 1967, McCartney assumed a leadership role, but it took the band "in circles".
-He characterises McCartney as controlling and self-interested, saying that McCartney treated himself and Harrison as sidemen.
+He characterises McCartney as controlling and self-interested, saying that McCartney treated him and Harrison as sidemen.
 Lennon identifies Let It Be as a project "by Paul for Paul", in which scenes featuring Lennon and Ono were excised to show McCartney as a more powerful force.
 Lennon heavily criticises his bandmates for their coldness towards Ono and their failure to recognise her as a creative equal.
 He says that while Starr was more accepting, he could never forgive Harrison and McCartney for their dismissal of Ono.
 He attributes the couple's descent into heroin addiction to the disapproval they received from the Beatles and those close to the band.

 Lennon dismisses producer George Martin's contribution to the Beatles' music, saying that Martin was merely a "translator".
 He pairs Martin with the Beatles' former music publisher, Dick James, as two associates who took credit for the band's success when in fact it was only the four Beatles who were responsible.
 Lennon says: "I'd like to hear Dick James' music and I'd like to hear George Martin's music, please, just play me some ...
 People are under a delusion that they made us, when in fact we made them."
 He then attacks the Beatles' long-serving aides Peter Brown, Derek Taylor and Neil Aspinall as having believed they too were part of the Beatles.
 According to Lennon, these individuals represented a false illusion among the staff at Apple, whereby the Beatles provided a "portable Rome" in which Brown, Taylor and Aspinall felt entitled to a position beside "the Caesars".

 Lennon portrays Klein as the saviour of the Beatles' finances against entrepreneurs such as Lew Grade and Dick James.
 He says that Klein brought a working-class honesty to their business dealings and that this contrasted with the snobbishness of Lee Eastman, who was McCartney's choice over Klein.
 In Lennon's description, by siding with Eastman, McCartney had adopted a business stance that said: "I'm going to drag my feet and try and fuck you."
 Lennon also says that he left the Beatles in September 1969 but acquiesced to McCartney and Klein's urging that his departure be kept private, for business reasons, yet McCartney then turned his own departure into a public "event" in order to promote his first solo album.